CVE Makes Bullish Cross Above Critical Moving Average

-In trading on Monday, shares of Cenovus Energy Inc. (Symbol: CVE) crossed above their 200 day moving average of $4.46, changing hands as high as $4.57 per share.
-Cenovus Energy Inc. shares are currently trading up about 4.2% on the day.
+In trading on Tuesday, shares of Cenovus Energy Inc. (TSX: CVE.TO) crossed above their 200 day moving average of $6.04, changing hands as high as $6.15 per share.
+Cenovus Energy Inc. shares are currently trading up about 3.5% on the day.
 The chart below shows the one year performance of CVE shares, versus its 200 day moving average:

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.